UnaUfcspa/docs/osticket-install.md

 Remove anonymous users?
 [Y/n] y
  ...
 Success!

 Normally, root should only be allowed to connect from 'localhost'.
-Thi s ensures that someone cannot guess at the root password from the network .
+This ensures that someone cannot guess at the root password from the network.

 Disallow root login remotely?
 [Y/n] y
  ...
 Success!